 “The broad vision and approach fascinated me”

 Last year, Groenewold and her colleagues realized that different departments of the municipality were indeed working with management and control information, but there was no shared vision of BI or a crystallized working method.
 “Our Research and BI department asked the CIO to develop architecture to provide a framework for it.
 We set to work on it last year.”
-Like many others, she came across The Intelligent Organization book by Daan van Beek during her search.
+Like many others, she came across Data Science for Decision-Makers book by Daan van Beek during her search.
 “The broad vision and approach fascinated me.
 We could use the book to show that the stakeholders were busy with different aspects, but it was missing the bigger picture.”

 Dot on the horizon

 Van Beek was invited to review the concept architecture – the dot on the horizon – and then contribute the missing elements, but the story didn’t stop there.
 “Once the architecture was established, we asked ourselves, ‘how do we ensure that it is realized and doesn’t just disappear in a drawer’?”
 Together with Passionned, Groenewold and her colleagues worked out the strategy, and they also came to two conclusions.
 “The stakeholders said, ‘we would like a baseline, an overview of the current state of affairs’”.